-Broxtowe Borough Council operates a network of Closed Circuit Television (CCTV) cameras throughout the borough.
-Such cameras, as well as mobile cameras which can be deployed on occasions, just by their presence, can act as a deterrent to those who may commit anti-social behaviour.
-Also, the video footage provided by these cameras can be used by the police and local authority, in strictly regulated circumstances, to provide evidence of acts of anti-social behaviour as well as acts of a criminal nature.
-However, the use of CCTV is very closely regulated and has to be justified in all cases.
+The Council operates a network of surveillance cameras throughout the borough.
+Such cameras, just by their presence, can act as a deterrent to those who may commit anti-social behaviour.
+Also, the video footage provided by these cameras can be used by the Police and local authority, in strictly regulated circumstances, to provide evidence of acts of anti-social behaviour as well as acts of a criminal nature.
+However, the use of surveillance cameras is very closely regulated and has to be justified in all cases.
 The use of such cameras will almost invariably be used to conduct overt surveillance and as such, signs indicating the presence of the cameras will have to be clearly displayed.